ImperialCollegeLondon/ImperialTissueCyte/README.md

 ![READMEcoverimg](https://github.com/gm515/gm515.github.io/blob/master/ChronosICT_Small.jpg)

-This repository is for sharing resources for using the TissueCyte 1000 (TissueVision Inc.) microscopy system, for aquiring serial two-photon images of tissue volumes such as a mouse brain.
+This repository is for sharing resources for using the TissueCyte 1000 (TissueVision Inc.) microscopy system, for aquiring serial two-photon images of tissue volumes, such as a mouse brain.

+Code for stitching pipelines and software written to aid in data aquisition from the system can be found above, in the **_Code_** tab.
+Details about the TissueCyte system, protocols of operation, modifications and additional information and resources can be found in the **_Wiki_** tab.

-The system is located in Schultz lab, Imperial College London.
+The TissueCyte system is currently housed in Schultz lab at Imperial College London.

-ImperialTissueCyte GitHub page is now integrated into Slack messaging service.
+This repository is maintained by Gerald Moore (gm515@imperial.ac.uk).